 4th Global Experts Meeting on Neuropharmacology, will be organized around the theme “Innovations and Complications in Neuropharmacological Studies”

-Neuropharmacology 2016 is comprised of 15 tracks and 82 sessions designed to offer comprehensive sessions that address current issues in Neuropharmacology 2016.
+Neuropharmacology 2016 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Neuropharmacology 2016

 Submit your abstract to any of the mentioned tracks.
 All related abstracts are accepted.

 Register now for the conference by choosing an appropriate package suitable to you.

 It deals with a branch of immunology concerned with the interactions between immunological and nervous system functions also associated autoimmune diseases such as Encephalitis.
 Blood brain barrier is a selectively permeable membrane that separates the blood in the brain from other extracellular fluids.
 Meningitis, epilepsy, cerebral edema, multiple sclerosis etc. are various diseases associated with it.